Bangkok·Temple Tours

 The River as the Lifeline of the Kingdom

-Chao Phraya River Bangkok Thailand Grand Palace view
+Chao Phraya River Bangkok Grand Palace view — strategic location for trade and defence in 1782

 The Chao Phraya River served as both the main trade highway and the western defensive wall of Bangkok — a strategic masterstroke that kept the city unconquered for the entirety of the Chakri dynasty.